Cotalker/documentation/docs/products/corrective_maintenance/master_data/equipment_category.md

 ---
-title: Categoría de Equipo
+title: 🟣 Categoría de Equipo
-displayed_sidebar: products_landing
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';